 In addition to weekly classes, students attend multi-day sessions with Jeffrey Yuen and additional weekend courses each semester.
 Students complete clinical observation or clinical internship sessions each semester, requiring additional days per week.
 During Clinical Internship, students complete sessions 40-42 weeks per year and have shorter breaks between semesters.
 Summer classes are required following the second and third years.

-Throughout the program, students are required to maintain a cultivation journal, allowing students to document a progression in their personal growth throughout the program.
-First and second year students are also required to participate in the care of the herbal gardens and receive 12 acupuncture treatments per year, with the practice/practitioner of their choice.
+Throughout the program, students are required to maintain a cultivation journal, allowing students to document a progression in their personal growth.
+First and second-year students are also required to participate in the care of the herbal gardens and receive 12 acupuncture treatments per year, with the practice/practitioner of their choice.

 Completion of the full-time program takes 4 years and must be completed within 6 years.
 Daoist Traditions reserves the right to adjust and change the curriculum, academic calendar, and operating schedule as necessary.